Jodie’s Blog: Creating Musical Detectives

 Working with AMP

-A big opportunity that has helped me develop was signing up for Plugged In Producers (formerly Rural Fest) with AMP as their ‘Activities Co-ordinator’ while I was studying.
+A big opportunity that has helped me develop was signing up for AMP Producers with AMP as their ‘Activities Co-ordinator’ while I was studying.
 This gave me the opportunity to run some of my first independent outreach workshops.

 I designed and ran creative sound recording and music technology composition workshops for primary schools in rural areas with less access to music resources and experiences.